gvwilson/thirdbit/src/fiction/iffy/index.md

 Uncle Jack yanked his arm free, as angry Iffy had ever seen him.
-"You can't sink 'em and we can't outrun 'em so th'only thing we got is a run up a white flag and hope you're all they take!
+"You can't sink 'em and we can't outrun 'em so th'only thing we got is t' run up a white flag an' hope you're all they take!
-And if you ever lay hands to me again on *my* ship, I'll—"
+An' if you ever lay hands to me again on *my* ship, I'll—"

 *BOOM!*
 Yellow-red flame burst from the *Taroona*'s side.